bottlepy/bottle/homepage/pages/docs.md

 configured to only match digits.
 You have to explicitly cast them into the type you need.

-### The @validate() decorator
+## The @validate() decorator

 Bottle offers a handy decorator called `validate()` to check and manipulate URL parameters.
-It takes callables as keyword arguments and filters every URL parameter through the corresponding callable before they are passed to your request handler.
+It takes callables (function or class objects) as keyword arguments and filters every URL parameter through the corresponding callable before they are passed to your request handler.

     #!Python
     from bottle import route, validate